Sikander Rizvi: Career

-Rizvi started his acting career in 2015 with his debut film Dekh Magar Pyar Se playing the lead role opposite Humaima Malick, the romantic comedy was directed by Asad ul Haq and scripted by Saba Imtiaz.
+Rizvi started his acting career in 2015 with his debut film Dekh Magar Pyar Se, playing the lead role opposite Humaima Malick.
+The romantic comedy was directed by Asad ul Haq and scripted by Saba Imtiaz.
 The film was released on the Independence Day, 14 August 2015.

-Rizvi also played a supporting role in the 2017 war action film Yalghaar opposite Shaan Shahid, Humayun Saeed, and Adnan Siddiqui, directed and written by Hassan Waqas Rana.
+Rizvi also played a supporting role in Hassan Rana's 2017 war action film Yalghaar opposite Shaan Shahid, Humayun Saeed, and Adnan Siddiqui.
 The film is based on the true story of the Second Battle of Swat, also known as Swat Operation.
 The film was released in June 2017.

 Personal life

 Sikander Rizvi was born in Karachi, Sindh, Pakistan to a Pakistani father, Akbar Hussain Rizvi, and French mother, Florence Villiers Rizvi.
 His paternal grandmother, actress–singer Noor Jehan, and grandfather, film producer Shaukat Hussain Rizvi, were the most influential film personalities of the subcontinent.
 His sister, Sonya Jehan, and cousin Ahmed Ali Butt, are both actors, while his aunt, Zil-e-Huma, was a singer.
 He is also known as Xander among family and close friends, and owns a café named Xander's in Karachi.
-He married his long-time girlfriend Irene, on February 20 2025.
+He married his long-time girlfriend Irene, on February 20, 2025.